nmcl/C--SIM/Tests/Queues/README.md

 obtained by running the test on a lightly loaded Sparc 10 with 112M of memory.

 Use the run script to generate the data.
-The grind script can be used to display the data.